SenudaJayalath/Private-Blockchain-with-Golang/README.md

+# Private-Blockchain-with-Golang

-# Private-Blockchain-with-GolangFeatures in the blockchain:
+Features in the blockchain:

 I have used the the proof of work consensus algorithm